madsprite/blogreadme/_pages/CellPhone Adventures/index.md

 31. Download the 3cx client on Android or iPhone.
 Open up your email and tap the provision attachment which should open with the 3cx client

 32. Once provisioned, test your outgoing first, failure to reach a signal means most likely your outbound rules are wrong.
 If inbound fails, make sure the voip.ms server sending the inbound call is the same one you are registering to from voip.ms.

+33. Ensure that voip.ms sends calls with the max amount of rings/seconds, as the pbx will handle voicemail for you.

 You should now have a successful system set up.
 Test out the solution to see if it works for you.